 - Eat healthy foods for you and your baby.

 - Take care of your teeth and gums while you are pregnant.
 See a dentist.

 - Find ways to relax and learn coping strategies to help deal with stress.

 - Get support from your partner.
 Help him to understand his role in parenthood and how he can help you.

 - Learn about your rights if you are working or seeking work.
 Ask about any maternity leave you may be entitled to when the baby is born.

 - Prepare a safe space for your baby.
 Remember that babies sleep best in their own crib and on their backs.
 Blankets, stuffed animals, toys are not safe for the crib, and are best used for tummy time play.

-If you need help finding services or supports for you or your baby, call Child Development Infoline at 1-800-505-7000.
+If you need help finding services or supports for you or your baby, call 211 Child Development at 1-800-505-7000.
 Care coordinators can help you get connected to services you may need, such as health care, health insurance, WIC, SNAP, baby items, home visiting or other pregnancy support services.